Cancer Treatment for Children

 Although each hospital may have specific protocols, radiation therapy usually begins with these procedures:

 Simulation process.
-After a physical examination and a review of your child's medical history, the treatment team "maps" out the position your child will be in for each treatment and the exact location on your child's body (referred to as treatment field or port) where the radiation will be given (the simulation process).
-Sometimes, the area on your child's body that requires treatment will be marked to make sure radiation is given properly.
+After a physical exam and a review of your child's medical history, the treatment team "maps" out the position your child will be in for each treatment and the exact location on your child's body (referred to as treatment field or port) where the radiation will be given (the simulation process).
+Sometimes, the area on your child's body that needs treatment will be marked to make sure radiation is given properly.
 The treatment team may also make molds, headrests, or other devices that help to position your child during your treatment.
 Imaging studies may also be performed during the simulation process to help plan how to direct the radiation during treatments.

 What are the different types of radiation therapy?